Before you self-deposit your grey literature in the OAR, consider how this output fits into your overall publishing strategy.

 If you intend to submit a paper with any of this content to a reputable journal publisher in future, you need to be careful to avoid jeopardising your chance of having it accepted by putting it in an open access repository too soon.

-For more information, and expert advice, please contact Research Librarians.
+For more information, and expert advice, please contact Learning and Research Librarians.

 The following output types may be self-deposited in the Open Access Repository: